YangVincent/YangVincent.github.io/_posts/2019-09-15-photography.md

 ![Kevin's Milky Way]({{ site.url }}/images/photography/kevinmilkyway.jpg)

-I was absolutely floored -- this was worlds different from what I'd taken, how was it possible????
+I was absolutely floored -- this was worlds different from what I'd taken, but it'd been from the same location and time.
+How was it possible????
+(Magic, obviously).

 Dad noted "Wow, this one is REALLY GOOD" haha.
 I can't disagree.